-Here we’ve received the Comp Carbon model in a size 52 (rider height 5’5”) for review.
+Here we’ve received the Comp Carbon model in a size 52 (rider height 5’4”) for review.
 This version sits at the lower end of the carbon models, priced at £3,399 (note: since publishing the review, this model’s price has been increased to £4,000).

 Where does the Comp Carbon fit in the Specialized Diverge range?